yuyhong23/python-challenge/README.md

 ### Files

-PyBank and PyPoll folders each contains a python file, where the scripts are located in the form of a python file, a folder called Resources, where the data file is located, and a folder called analysis, where the analyzing result is located in the form of a text file.
+PyBank and PyPoll folders each contains:

+- a python file, where the scripts are located in the form of a python file
+- a folder called analysis, where the analyzing result is located in the form of a text file
+- a folder called Resources, where the data file is located

 ## Process and Credits